davejamesmiller/laravel-breadcrumbs-test/README.md

 - Update `path` in `config/session.php`
 - Update `scripts/setup.sh` to include the new version
 - Run `scripts/setup.sh`
-- Update as needed to make it work
+- Test it and update as needed
-- Commit and push
+- Commit and push changes